How to Find a CTO for Your Startup [Complete Guide]

 CTOs are responsible for the business's technological growth.
 They stay current with technological advancements in your sector to adjust the technical course of your firm to remain on the cutting edge and establish the technical course for developing your product, from formulating a strategy to choosing the equipment required to carry it out.

 The list of primary responsibilities of a CTO is here and waiting for you:

 Without the employees who make up a corporation, nothing exists.
 The CTO of a company should be aware of this and let the team's culture influence how they interact and work with their workforce.

 CTOs are in charge of assembling and leading development teams and assisting them in completing projects.
 They ought to motivate their group to stay committed and make the same goals.
-He must create an atmosphere where people may realise their full potential.
+He must create an atmosphere where people may realize their full potential.

 Technology stack choice

 A CTO leads the overarching technical vision and gives their team the technological stack they need to construct their product.
-CTOs also manage which internal technologies are adopted and put into use and the organisation's hardware and server infrastructure.
+CTOs also manage which internal technologies are adopted and put into use and the organization's hardware and server infrastructure.

 Work processes management